semmypurewal/BeginningJavaScript/03-types/readme.md

 |    ===   | strict equal to |
 |    !==   | strict not-equal to |

     "aardvark" === "aardvark";
     //=> true

     "aardvark" !== "AArdvark".toLowerCase();
     //=> false

+    "a" < "a"
+    //=> false

+    "a" <= "a"
+    //=> true

-Likewise, once we have boolean values, or expressions that evaluate to boolean values, we can use several boolean operators to build up more complex expressions.
-For example, maybe we want to know if a number is bigger than 0 and smaller than 18.
+Once we have boolean values, or expressions that evaluate to boolean values, we can use several boolean operators to build up more complex expressions.
+For example, let's say we want to know if a number is bigger than 0 and smaller than 18.

     var age = 25;
     age > 0 && age < 18;